Ryo Sugimoto

-Ryo Sugimoto is President and Representative director of ROJI Co., Ltd.

-Born in 1976.
-Studied under production designers Yohei Taneda] and Mitsuo Harada as an art assistant.
-Joined NOUVELLE VAGUE Co., Ltd. in 2005.
-After working as an art designer for "AEGIS"(2005) and "Tokyo Tower: Mom and Me, and Sometimes Dad"(2007), he worked as an art director for "BABEL"(2007), directed by Alejandro Gonzalez Iñarritu which won the 59th Artistic Directors Society Award (Production Design Category) in 2007.

-In the same year, he participated in "Chameleon"(2007) directed by Junji Sakamoto as the first production designer.
-Since then, he has worked as a production designer for "Map of the sounds of Tokyo" (2008) directed by Isabelle Coixet, among others.
+Ryo Sugimoto is the President and Representative Director of ROJI Co.
+Limited.
+Born in 1976, he studied under production designers Yohei Taneda and Mitsuo Harada as an art assistant.
+He Joined NOUVELLE VAGUE Co., Limited in 2005, and working as an art designer for AEGIS (2005) and Tokyo Tower: Mom and Me, and Sometimes Dad (2007).
+He was an art director for BABEL (2007), directed by Alejandro Gonzalez Iñarritu, which won the 59th Artistic Directors Society Award for production design in 2007.
+In the same year, he participated in Chameleon (2008), directed by Junji Sakamoto, as the first production designer.
+Since then, he has worked as a production designer for Map of the sounds of Tokyo (2008), directed by Isabelle Coixet, among others.
 He has also designed commercials, music videos, and interiors.
 He retired from NOUVELLE VAGUE Co., Ltd. in 2021.
-In September of the same year, he founded ROJI Co., Ltd.
+In September of the same year.